 24-hour student support hotline

-The Learning Hub offers help with assessments and study from Peer Learning Advisors (PLAs) and expert staff.
+Library Learning Services offers help with assessments and study from Peer Learning Advisors (PLAs) and expert staff.
 Specialist help is also available for English language, academic writing (including theses) and Library skills.

 |Safer Community||Safer Community provides free, confidential support service if you are experiencing concerning, threatening, inappropriate or uncomfortable behaviour. |

 They can provide expert advice and information.
 They also offer you options and referrals to help resolve your concerns to keep you and others safe.

 To access Safer Community, visit the Safer Community website.

 Please note Safer Community is not an emergency service.
 In an emergency, contact Security (03) 9479 2222 and 000.